Figure 7: Mammary tumor removal with dehiscence in female rat (Merel).

 Gas anesthesia and a heating mat are used.
-The surgery takes about 45 minutes; it goes well and the tumour is removed completely (note that histopathology is not performed on the excised tumour, but it clearly contains a lot of abscesses and pus, which – according to the vet – could be due to its fairly rapid growth rate).
+The surgery takes about 45 minutes; it goes well and the tumor is removed completely (note that histopathology is not performed on the excised tumor, but it clearly contains a lot of abscesses and pus, which – according to the vet – could be due to its fairly rapid growth rate).
 The incision is closed internally with stitches and externally with (colorless) Nexaband tissue adhesive.

 Later that evening Merel removes the entire tissue adhesive, as well as all of the stitches.
 The result is a gaping wound into her groin area, showing the abdominal wall, muscles, and part of her leg.
 Two veterinarians are consulted, who offer to either re-glue the wound, or “trim” the wound edges (creating “fresh tissue”) and close it using sutures.
 Merel’s caretaker is concerned that re-gluing will be ineffective, and that trimming the skin will only increase the tension once sutured, causing Merel to remove the sutures as she has the glue.
 The decision is made to leave the wound as it is and let it heal on its own.
 (Note, however, that had an effective bandaging technique been available, the decision would have been to suture the incision.)